ibm-cloud-architecture/refarch-eda/docs/methodology/ddd.md

 The derivation of these material was described in: [the event storming introduction](eventstorming.md).

-Here is an example of starting material illustrating the beginning of the process:
+Here is an example of starting material illustrating the beginning of the process for the Reefer shipping business process:

 ![](images/event-storming-order.png)

+From there we complement the analysis and start the domain design.

 ## Steps in the design process

-Here we describe in generic terms, each step in the process of deriving event-linked microservice specifications.

----

 ### Step 1: Assess domain and subdomains

 Domain is what an organization does, and it includes the how to perform its operations.
 It is composed of sub domains.
 A Core Domain is a part of the business Domain that is of primary importance to the success of the organization, the organization needs to excel at it.

 During the event storming analysis, you define the domain and groups a set of subdomains like orders, invoice, customer, ... and external systems.
 Here is an example of such domain and subdomains:

 ![](images/domain-subdomains.png)

-We have three core subdomains and the rest as support.
+We have three core subdomains and the rest are supports.

 ---

-### Step 2: Defined the potential applications
+### Step 2: Defined the potential application

-At the high level, when doing the analysis, you should have some insight decision of the top level application to develop, but it is also important to see list other systems to interact to.
+At the high level, when doing the analysis, you should have some insight decision of the top level application to develop, but it is also important to also list other systems to interact with.
 A classic system context diagram is a nice tool to represent that.
 The EDA reference implementation solution includes such [system context diagram](https://ibm-cloud-architecture.github.io/refarch-kc/design/architecture/#system-context).

+Each interface needs to be documented using an efficient tools of [interface characteristics](https://www.ibm.com/developerworks/websphere/techjournal/1201_clark/1201_clark.html).

+full set of interface characteristics is shown below:

+* FUNCTIONAL DEFINITION

+    * Principal data objects
+    * Operation/function
+    * Read or change
+    * Request/response objects

+* TECHNICAL INTERFACE

+    * Transport
+    * Protocol
+    * Data format

+* INTERACTION TYPE

+    * Request-response or fire-forget
+    * Thread-blocking or asynchronous
+    * Batch or individual
+    * Message size

+* PERFORMANCE

+    * Response times
+    * Throughput
+    * Volumes
+    * Concurrency

+* INTEGRITY
+    * Validation
+    * Transactionality
+    * Statefulness
+    * Event sequence
+    * Idempotence

+* SECURITY

+    * Identity/authentication
+    * Authorization
+    * Data ownership
+    * Privacy

+* RELIABILITY

+    * Availability
+    * Delivery assurance

+* ERROR HANDLING
+    * Error management capabilities
+    * Known exception conditions
+    * Unexpected error presentation

 ---